 GMAT Percentiles and 80th Percentile Confusion

 You’ve decided that an MBA is the right path for you.
 A diligent person, you make a list of your favorite MBA programs and note the median GMAT scores so you can set a proper goal.
 Because you’ve got your sights set on the top ten with a soft spot for the top three a 700+ score seems imperative.
 Fair enough.
 You’ve done well on standardized tests and aren’t afraid of a good challenge.
 Three months later after grueling through a couple hundred hours of studying you are sitting in front of a rather schlubby looking computer taking your official GMAT.
 It’s challenging, especially on the Quant side.
 You were a bit rushed there.
 Verbal was a slog but there were no surprises.
 A few clicks after the last verbal question and: 720!
 94th percentile!
 You made it!!!
 Or did you?
-You notice that you nearly failed the Quant with a percentile in the low 60’s.
+You notice that you nearly failed the Quant with a percentile score in the low 60’s.
 What?!!
 How is that possible?
 Damn you GMAT Quant percentile!
 Is Harvard slipping away?
 The short answer is: no, Harvard is not slipping away.
 Everything is OK.
-Read on for a detailed analysis of GMAT percentiles and why the 80th percentile on Quant isn’t necessary for admission to a top MBA program.
-(Quick note for those looking to energize GMAT scores ahead of round 2, 2017 we're offering a GMAT retake class in October and November.)
+Read on for a detailed analysis of GMAT percentiles and an 80th percentile Quant score isn’t necessary for admission to a top MBA program.

 A brief history of GMAT Percentiles and the mysteriously shifting 80th percentile Quant Score